Gay Beijing · City Guide

 Regarded as the largest imperial garden in China

-Located 30 miles north of the city.
+Located approximately 50 kilometres north of the city.
 Three of the 13 tombs are open to the public, and only one has been fully excavated.

 Wangfuijing Dajie Street